jaarnio/brightsign-din-mounts/README.md

 # brightsign-din-mounts
-3d Printable DIN mount brackets for BrightSign series 5 players.
+3d Printable DIN mount brackets for BrightSign series 4 and seriss 5 players.
+Does not currently include XC5 or AU5.
 Printed with Elegoo Neptune 4 Pro, using Atomic filaments PLA.
 Prusa slicer with 10% grid infill.
+Use whatever slicer your printer uses, with your default infill settings.
+Does not require supports for overhangs.

 [fced] = "Front Clip Ethernet Down" This orientation assumes the ethernet and HDMI are in the front, and it positions the DIN clip to the front.